 Decision signals the governing body’s commitment to an expeditious process

 SAN DIEGO, June 11, 2012 – Late last week, San Diego Regional Water Quality Control Board (Regional Board) denied a request by NASSCO, BAE and other responsible parties to push back deadlines for submitting the San Diego Bay cleanup blueprint and monitoring plan.
-According to San Diego Coastkeeper and Environmental Health Coalition, this decision by the Regional Board signals that it’s in the public interest to ensure the board’s March 14 bay cleanup order continue moving forward expeditiously.
+According to San Diego Coastkeeper and Environmental Health Coalition (EHC), this decision by the Regional Board signals that it’s in the public interest to ensure the board’s March 14 bay cleanup order continue moving forward expeditiously.

-“The Regional Board knows that a San Diego Bay cleanup is necessary to protect those residents who feed fish to their families and those companies that rely on tourism for business,” said Jill Witkowski, legal clinic director at San Diego Coastkeeper.
-“It has taken more than 20 years to reach this cleanup order, and we applaud the Regional Board’s decision to push forward despite more delay tactics from the polluters.”
+“The Regional Board knows that a cleanup of San Diego Bay cleanup is necessary to protect those residents who feed fish to their families and those companies that rely on tourism for their business,” said Jill Witkowski, legal clinic director at San Diego Coastkeeper.
+“It has taken more than 20 years to reach this cleanup order, and we recognize applaud the Regional Board’s decision to push forward despite more delay tactics from the polluters.”

 San Diego Bay is listed under the federal Clean Water Act for 20 separate pollutants including sediment toxicity, copper, mercury, PAHs, PCBs, zinc, chlordane and benthic community effects.
 Due to the fish contamination from the pollutants, the Port of San Diego posted all piers along San Diego Bay with fish consumption advisories.
 However, because residents still catch and eat fish from the bay, they continue to be exposed to serious human health risks.
 The bay also plays a major role in San Diego County’s tourism economy, which depends on clean and safe coastal waters to attract visitors.